ekernf01/ekernf01.github.io/_posts/2019-01-17-wellness_rewards.md

 Third, health research -- even completely reasonable and well-meaning health research -- is affected by our perceptions about race.
 For example, consider the uncontroversial idea that some populations are less healthy in some ways.
 This idea affects the following [example](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3898713/), which is a large, geographically widespread, multi-racial study of the associations between race, geography, Southern-style diet, and stroke risk.

-> Judd, S. E., Gutiérrez, O. M., Newby, P. K., Howard, G., Howard, V. J.,
-> Locher, J. L., ... & Shikany, J. M. (2013).
+> Judd, S. E., Gutiérrez, O. M., Newby, P. K., Howard, G., Howard, V. J., Locher, J. L., ... & Shikany, J. M. (2013).
 Dietary patterns are associated
-> with incident stroke and contribute to excess risk of stroke in black
+> with incident stroke and contribute to excess risk of stroke in blak
 > Americans.
 Stroke, 44(12), 3305-3311.

 This is a careful and impressive piece of work.
 It does a great job at its stated purpose.
 But, it prioritizes diet-associated disease in Black Americans, leaving other important questions unanswered.
 The first sentence of the paper: "Black Americans and residents of the Southeastern United States are at increased risk of stroke."Ignoring other health outcomes can lead to strange findings.
 Another unhealthy eating pattern that the authors name "Sweets/Fats" was more common in White Americans.
 Despite summarizing items such as candy and desserts, "Sweets/Fats" consumption correlated with a *reduction* in stroke risk.
 The authors did not expect this, and their best explanation is that eating Sweets/Fats "protects" people from strokes only by killing them with cancer or heart disease before a stroke can happen.